 Hypoxia alters both the structure and function of benthic communities, but effects may differ with regional hypoxia history.
 Human-caused hypoxia is generally linked to eutrophication, and occurs adjacent to watersheds with large populations or agricultural activities.
 Many occurrences are seasonal, within estuaries, fjords or enclosed seas of the North Atlantic and the NW Pacific Oceans.
-Benthic faunal responses, elicited at oxygen levels below 2 ml L-1, typically involve avoidance or mortality of large species and elevated abundances of enrichment opportunists, sometimes prior to population crashes.
+Benthic faunal responses, elicited at oxygen levels below 2 ml L^{-1} , typically involve avoidance or mortality of large species and elevated abundances of enrichment opportunists, sometimes prior to population crashes.
 Areas of low oxygen persist seasonally or continuously beneath upwelling regions, associated with the upper parts of oxygen minimum zones (SE Pacific, W Africa, N Indian Ocean).
-These have a distribution largely distinct from eutrophic areas and support a resident fauna that is adapted to survive and reproduce at oxygen concentrations <0.5 ml L-1.
-Under both natural and eutrophication-caused hypoxia there is loss of diversity, through attrition of intolerant species and elevated dominance, as well as reductions in body size.
+These have a distribution largely distinct from eutrophic areas and support a resident fauna that is adapted to survive and reproduce at oxygen concentrations $<0.5 \text{ ml L}^{-1}$.
+Under both natural and eutrophicationcaused hypoxia there is loss of diversity, through attrition of intolerant species and elevated dominance, as well as reductions in body size.
 These shifts in species composition and diversity yield altered trophic structure, energy flow pathways, and corresponding ecosystem services such as production, organic matter cycling and organic C burial.
 Increasingly the influences of nature and humans interact to generate or exacerbate hypoxia.
-A warmer ocean is more stratified, holds less oxygen, and may experience greater advection of oxygenpoor source waters, making new regions subject to hypoxia.
-Future understanding of benthic responses to hypoxia must be established in the context of global climate to change and other human influences such as overfishing, pollution, disease, habitat change and other human influences such as overfishing, pollution, disease, habitat loss, and species invasions.
+A warmer ocean is more stratified, holds less oxygen, and may experience greater advection of oxygen-poor source waters, making new regions subject to hypoxia.
+Future understanding of benthic responses to hypoxia must be established in the context of global climate change and other human influences such as overfishing, pollution, disease, habitat loss, and species invasions.